zold-io/wts.zold.io/README.md

 to us if it doesn't explain the problem completely.
 Don't hesitate to [submit a ticket](https://github.com/zold-io/wts.zold.io/issues) when something goes wrong.

+You can also send zolds to the wallet ID or the mobile phone.
+Just use them instead of the GitHub user name in the `bnf` parameter.

-There are more entry points:
+There are more entry points.
+Here is a list of synchronouse ones, which return the result immediately:

   * `GET /id`: returns your wallet ID in plain text.